 Rule changes adding excitement

 Football for people with a visual impairment started out as a playground game for school pupils and was taken up in several countries, each playing with local rules.
-It became an official IBSA sport in 1996 when internationally recognized rules were created.
+It became an official IBSA sport in 1996 when internationally recognised rules were created.
 It then became a Paralympic sport at Athens 2004 and has been contested at every Games since.

 Some of the rules of Football 5-a-side have been revised since the Rio 2016 Games.
 The most significant is an increase in the size of the goal from 3m wide x 2m high to the size of a Hockey goal (3.66m wide x 2.14m high).
 This may lead to higher-scoring matches.